Towards Fair and Efficient Public Transportation: A Bus Stop Model: Fairness

 \subsection{Computation of Outcomes in the Core on Synthetic Data}

-We now present evidence from simulations that indicates that \Cref{alg:PF0bst} can frequently find outcomes in the core.
+While it remains open whether the core of \bst{} is always non-empty, our simulations indicate that \Cref{alg:PF0bst} can frequently find outcomes in the core.
 This is despite the fact that, according to \Cref{prop:PFalphaNotZero} and \Cref{prop:approxbound}, in the worst case this algorithm may fail to find JR outcomes for $\alpha \in (0,1)$ and outcomes in the $\appr$-core for $\appr<2$.
-All computations were performed using an Apple M2 CPU with 24 GB of RAM.\footnote{All codes are available at \url{https://github.com/latifian/Bus_Stop_Model}.}
+Computations were performed using an Apple M2 CPU with 24 GB of RAM.
+All source code is publicly available at \url{https://github.com/latifian/Bus_Stop_Model}.